Robust subspace clustering: Robust subspace clustering: Methods and concepts. Robust subspace clustering: Methods and concepts

-The issue here is that we only have access to the noisy data $\mtx{Y}$: this makes the problem challenging, as unlike conventional sparse recovery problems where only the response vector $\x_i$ is corrupted, here both the covariates (columns of $\X$) and the response vector are corrupted.
-In particular, it may not be advisable to use \eqref{eq:l1eq} with $\y_i$ and $\Y$ in place of $\x_i$ and $\X$ as, strictly speaking, sparse representations no longer exist.
-Observe that the expression $\x_i=\X\vct{\beta}$ can be rewritten as $\y_i=\Y\vct{\beta}+(\z_i-\Z\vct{\beta})$.
-Viewing $(\z_i-\Z\vct{\beta})$ as a perturbation, it is natural to use ideas from sparse regression to obtain an estimate $\hat{\vct{\beta}}$, which is then used to construct the similarity matrix.
-In this paper, we follow the same three-step procedure and shall focus on the first step in Algorithm \ref{alg}; that is, on the construction of reliable similarity measures between pairs of points.
-Since we have noisy data, we shall not use \eqref{eq:l1eq} here.
-Also, we add denoising to Step III, check the output of Algorithm \ref{alg}.
+The issue here is that we only have access to the noisy data $\mathbf{Y}$; that is, we do not see the matrix $\mathbf{X}$ of covariates but rather a corrupted version $\mathbf{Y}$.
+This makes the problem challenging, as unlike conventional sparse recovery problems where only the response vector $\mathbf{x}_i$ is corrupted, here both the covariates (columns of $\mathbf{X}$) and the response vector are corrupted.
+In particular, it may not be advisable to use (\ref{eql1eq}) with $\mathbf{y}_i$ and $\mathbf{Y}$ in place of $\mathbf{x}_i$ and $\mathbf{X}$ as, strictly speaking, sparse representations no longer exist.
+Observe that the expression $\mathbf{x}_i=\mathbf{X}\bolds{\beta}$ can be rewritten as $\mathbf{y}_i=\mathbf{Y}\bolds{\beta}+(\mathbf{z}_i-\mathbf{Z}\bolds {\beta})$.
+Viewing $(\mathbf{z}_i-\mathbf{Z}\bolds{\beta})$ as a perturbation, it is natural to use ideas from sparse regression to obtain an estimate $\hat{\bolds{\beta}}$, which is then used to construct the similarity matrix.
+In this paper, we follow the same three-step procedure and shall focus on the first step in Algorithm~\ref{alg}; that is, on the construction of reliable similarity measures between pairs of points.
+Since we have noisy data, we shall not use (\ref{eql1eq}) here.
+Also, we add denoising to step~III, check the output of Algorithm~\ref{alg}. {We would like to emphasize early on that the theoretical analysis provided in this paper only concerns the first step---the sparse regression part---of the algorithm.
+We do not provide any guarantees for the spectral clustering step.}